turing-machines/mentals-ai/README.md

 ## ☯️ The Idea

-The idea came from work on psychoanalysis [Executive functions](https://en.wikipedia.org/wiki/Executive_functions), [Exploring Central Executive, Alan Baddeley, 1996](https://www.krigolsonteaching.com/uploads/4/3/8/4/43848243/baddeley_1996.pdf) that there is a system that controls cognitive processes and working memory, that makes retrievals from long-term memory.
-The LLM can be seen as `System 1`, answering questions, following instructions, but there is no motivation, no goal setting.
-Okay, what the `System 2` is?
-We already have an answer from the Middle Ages, which in our time has begun to be considered in a more scientific and applied aspect:
+The concept originated from studies on psychoanalysis [Executive functions](https://en.wikipedia.org/wiki/Executive_functions), [Exploring Central Executive, Alan Baddeley, 1996](https://www.krigolsonteaching.com/uploads/4/3/8/4/43848243/baddeley_1996.pdf).
+He described a system that orchestrates cognitive processes and working memory, facilitating retrievals from long-term memory.
+The LLM functions as `System 1`, processing queries and executing instructions without inherent motivation or goal-setting.
+So, what then is `System 2`?
+Drawing from historical insights, now reconsidered through a scientific lens:

-> The central executive (or executive functions) is responsible for controlled processing in working memory, including but not limited to, directing attention, maintaining task goals, decision making, and memory retrieval.
+> The central executive, or executive functions, is crucial for controlled processing in working memory.
+It manages tasks including directing attention, maintaining task objectives, decision-making, and memory retrieval.

-Your first thought, or the next, may lead you to the answer: more advanced agents can be built in conjunction with Systems 1 and 2.
-LLM System 1 as the cognitive executive and Central Executive System 2 as the controlling unit for LLM.
-This is a mutual, dual relationship.

-**This is the idea behind Mentals — to provide a basic solution on which advanced cognitive agents can be built.**
+This sparks an intriguing possibility: constructing more sophisticated agents by integrating `System 1` and `System 2`.
+The LLM, as the cognitive executor `System 1`, works in tandem with the Central Executive `System 2`, which governs and controls the LLM.
+This partnership forms the dual relationship foundational to Mentals AI.

 ## 🆚 Differences from Other Frameworks

-Three key differences from existing agent frameworks:
+Mentals AI distinguishes itself from other frameworks in three significant ways:

-* The `Agent Executor` 🧠 is implemented as a recursive loop where the LLM decides what the next loop will be: what instruction (prompt) to execute and what data to pass to that instruction based on data from previous loops.
-The Agent Executor logic is put in the system prompt, see [mentals_system.prompt](mentals_system.prompt).
-This is an important difference.
+* The `Agent Executor` 🧠 operates through a recursive loop.
+The LLM determines the next steps: selecting instructions (prompts) and managing data based on previous loops.
+This recursive decision-making process is integral to our system, outlined in [mentals_system.prompt](mentals_system.prompt).
-* The agent of any complexity is created in `Markdown` without using any programming language.
-But you can use Python inside the agent text if you need to;
+* Agents of any complexity can be created using `Markdown`, eliminating the need for traditional programming languages.
+However, Python can be integrated directly into the agent's `Markdown` script if necessary.
-* This solution does not have built-in reasoning frameworks such as ReAct.
-This is the basis for building any reasoning framework you invent, including existing ones: `Tree of Thoughts`, `ReAct`, `Self-Discovery`, `Auto-CoT`, etc.
+* Unlike platforms that include preset reasoning frameworks, Mentals AI serves as a blank canvas.
+It enables the creation and integration of your own reasoning frameworks,  including existing ones: `Tree of Thoughts`, `ReAct`, `Self-Discovery`, `Auto-CoT`, and others.

 ## 📢 Examples